-All the plants mentioned so far carry several flowers on each stem, but those which follow have solitary flowers.
+All the plants mentioned so far carry several flowers on each stem, but the three last miniatures all have solitary flowers.

 First, there is rupicola, which is one of my favourite miniatures, it is a perfectly formed little flower with an almost flat corona which is distinctly lobed.
 It does not increase as rapidly by division as juncifolius but is easy to raise from seed.
 There are two distinct forms, in one of which the perianth segments are long and narrow while in the other they are broad and overlapping.
-This latter is much the most desirable form.
+This latter is much the most desirable form, and by selection I am trying to eliminate the former.

-N. Marvieri in form and colour almost exactly resembles rupicola except that it is larger in all its parts, and the leaves are semi-prostrate instead of erect.
+N. Marvieri in form and colour almost exactly resembles rupicola except that it is larger in all its parts, and this is about all I can find to say about it.

-The pure white N. Watieri is one of the most lovely of all Narcissi.
+N. Watieri is the only white Jonquil and one of the most lovely of all Narcissi.
 It very much resembles rupicola in form, and like it has two varieties, one with narrow and another with broad petals.
-I have never found it an easy plant to increase as it divides but slowly, and with me at any rate it is not too good at setting seed.
-I think it is really a plant for the Alpine house, for only there can its fairy-like beauty be really appreciated.
+I have never found it a very easy plant to increase as it divides but slowly, and with me at any rate it is not too good at setting seed.
+I think it is really a plant for the Alpine house, for only there can its fairy-like beauty really be appreciated.
 Outdoors it is too easily splashed by rain and attacked by slugs.